hbctraining/main/jobs/job_analyst_mp.md

 ## Who are we looking for?

 The Harvard Chan Bioinformatics Core is excited to **expand our bioinformatics training program** as part of a new collaboration with the [Dana-Farber / Harvard Cancer Center (DF/HCC)](https://www.dfhcc.harvard.edu/).
-This role provides a **unique and rewarding opportunity to help determine the future direction of the training program**, while training and supporting world-class researchers, helping to make a profound impact on human health.
 We are looking for a bioinformatician to join our team in our efforts to provide education and analytical support to the Harvard community.
 The ideal candidate is someone who:

 * is enthusiastic about teaching (as demonstrated by their teaching experience)
 * enjoys working in a collaborative environment
-* has a background in high-throughput data analysis, specifically for next-generation sequencing (NGS) data
+* has a background in data analysis, specifically for high-throughput sequencing (HTS) data

+This role provides a unique and rewarding opportunity to help determine the future direction of the training program, while training and supporting world-class researchers, and helping to make a profound impact on human health.

 ## What will you be doing?

 The majority of your time will be dedicated to your role **as a member of the training team**.
 In this role, you will:

-* Help teach workshops and courses (i.e. basic data skills, NGS analysis) geared towards graduate students, postdocs, research staff and faculty from the greater Harvard community
+* Help teach workshops and courses (i.e. basic data skills, HTS analysis) geared towards graduate students, postdocs, research staff and faculty from the greater Harvard community
 * Develop and maintain workshop content based on the latest best practices
 * Assist with organizational tasks related to training activities
 * Be fully involved in determining the future direction of the training program